tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 # Recommendations for Security / Performance Tradeoffs {#RecSecurity}

 The table below denotes the 5 security levels provided by NIST required for PQC algorithms.
 Users can leverage the appropriate algorithm based on the security level required for their use case.
-The security levels are defined as requiring computational resources comparable to or greater than an attack on AES and SHA2/SHA3 algorithms, i.e., exhaustive key recovery for AES and optimal collision search for SHA2/SHA3.
+The security levels are defined as requiring computational resources comparable to or greater than an attack on AES (128, 192 and 256) and SHA2/SHA3 algorithms, i.e., exhaustive key recovery for AES and optimal collision search for SHA2/SHA3.
 This information is a re-print of information provided in the NIST PQC project {NIST} as of time of writing (July 2023).

 | PQ Security Level |            AES/SHA(2/3) hardness                |                   PQC Algorithm                            |
 | ----------------- | ----------------------------------------------- | ---------------------------------------------------------- |